Heist (2001 film): Production

-Franchise Pictures agreed to finance the film as long as it starred Hackman and DeVito.
-Mamet enjoyed great creative freedom throughout production, because Franchise Pictures did not creatively interfere, only requiring him to finish the film within a certain budget.
+Franchise Pictures agreed to finance the film as long as it starred Gene Hackman and Danny DeVito.
+David Mamet enjoyed great creative freedom throughout production, because Franchise Pictures did not creatively interfere, only requiring him to finish the film within a certain budget.

 The film, set mostly in and around Boston, was shot in Montreal.
 The opening scene, showcasing a New York jewelry store robbery, was filmed in an Old Montreal building in the process of being renovated into a hotel.
 The airport scenes, set at Boston's Logan Airport, were filmed at Montréal–Mirabel International Airport.

 The film made a profit through international pre-sales before it was finished.